jkrems/proposal-pkg-exports/README.md

 ## `package.json` Interface

 We propose a field in `package.json` to specify an ESM entrypoint location when importing bare specifiers.
-The key is TBD, the examples use `"esm-exports"` as a placeholder.
+The key is TBD, the examples use `"exports"` as a placeholder.
 Neither the name nor the fact that it exists top-level is final.

-The `package.json` `"esm-exports"` interface will only be respected for bare specifiers, e.g. `import _ from 'lodash'` where the specifier `'lodash'` doesn’t start with a `.` or `/`.
+The `package.json` `"exports"` interface will only be respected for bare specifiers, e.g. `import _ from 'lodash'` where the specifier `'lodash'` doesn’t start with a `.` or `/`.

-The existence of this `"esm-exports"` key in `package.json` signifies that the module should be imported as ESM by Node.
+The existence of this `"exports"` key in `package.json` signifies that the module should be imported as ESM by Node.
 The module may *also* have a CommonJS export, the `"main"` field, for consumers that use `require` such as older versions of Node.

-Looking forward to future work around format disambiguation, such as the [`"mimes"` field proposal](https://github.com/nodejs/modules/pull/160), the check for `"esm-exports"` in `package.json` as a signifier of ESM mode would also be done in package boundary lookups to determine if the package is ESM or legacy.
+Looking forward to future work around format disambiguation, such as the [`"mimes"` field proposal](https://github.com/nodejs/modules/pull/160), the check for `"exports"` in `package.json` as a signifier of ESM mode would also be done in package boundary lookups to determine if the package is ESM or legacy.

 ### Example